Prominent Russian archaeologist of Greek-Pontic descent Victor Sarigiannidis is the man who discovered the ancient city of Bactria.

 For his work, Sarigiannidis was awarded the title of Doctor of Historical Science from the Russian Academy of Sciences in 1975.

-In Greece, Victor Sarigiannidis, received Greek citizenship in 1997 and was awarded with the Golden Cross of the Order of Honor of the Hellenic Republic in January 2002.
+In Greece, Victor Sarigiannidis, received Greek citizenship in 1997 and was presesnted with the Golden Cross of the Order of Honor of the Hellenic Republic in January 2002.

-He also received Honorary citizenship of Turkmenistan in 2000, was awarded the
+He also received Honorary citizenship of Turkmenistan in 2000 and was awarded the

-Makhtumkuli International Prize in Turkmenistan in 2001 and the Jamal ad-Din al-Afghani prize, the highest cultural honor of Afghanistan.
+Makhtumkuli International Prize in Turkmenistan in 2001 as well as the Jamal ad-Din al-Afghani prize, the highest cultural honor of Afghanistan.

-His writing was particularly rich, with 20 books in Russian, which have been translated into English, German, Japanese and Greek.
+His writing was particularly rich, with twenty books in Russian, which have been translated into English, German, Japanese, and Greek.
 More than 200 of his articles have been published in prestigious international scientific journals.

 Coming to Greece in the mid-1990s, he received many promises from the Greek state for financial support in order to continue his work, but he was disappointed by the behavior and indifference of those in charge.